mj-hofmann/CaloCem/README.md

 Tweaking some of the available keyword arguments, the following plot is obtained:

 ![Identified peaks for one sample.](https://github.com/mj-hofmann/TAInstCalorimetry/blob/main/tests/plots/Figure%202023-01-25%20193222.png?raw=true)

+Please keep in mind, that in particular for samples of ordinary Portland cement (OPC) a clear and unambiguous identification/assigment of peaks remains a challenging task which cannot be achieved in each and every case by **TAInstCalorimetry**.
+It is left to the user draw meaningful scientific conclusions from the characteristics derived from this method.

 ### Identifying peak onsets